 - Your doctor may transfer your care to a doctor who will carry out your wishes.

-- If you are a patient in a hospital or nursing home, your doctor must agree to settle any disputes within 72 hours so that your wishes are followed.
+- If you are a patient in a hospital or nursing home, your doctor must agree to settle any disputes so that your wishes are followed.

 The doctor can fill out the form for the DNR order.

-- The doctor writes the DNR order on your medical chart if you are in the hospital.
+- The doctor writes the DNR order in your medical record if you are in the hospital.

 - Your doctor can tell you how to get a wallet card, bracelet, or other DNR documents to have at home or in non-hospital settings.